frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/education/program-enrollment-tool.md

 **The Program Enrollment Tool can be used in cases when you want to bulk Enroll new students to a Program, or when old or existing students, who are already enrolled to a program are needed to be enrolled to a new program.**

-To access Program Enrollment Tool, go to
+To access the Program Enrollment Tool, go to

 > Home > Education > Tools > Program Enrollment Tool